jpmvbastos/ColonialLegacy/README.md

-# ColonialLegacy
+# Colonial Rule and Economic Freedom

-Data and code for the investigating how a country's colonial past impacts its level of economic freedom today.
+Data and replication files for "Colonial Rule and Economic Freedom"